Bedwellty Union Workhouse: The replacement of the old workhouse

+In 1901 a new building was added to the existing one, which is believed to be the Infirmary.
+Soon afterwards in 1904, at the request of the local Registrar, the workhouse was named 'Ty Bryn’ to prevent the stigmatization of inmates who were born there.

 In 1902 James Callaghan murdered his common law wife Hannah Shea.
 She was living at the workhouse with their children and he was staying in lodgings in the town.
 He was convicted and then executed at Usk Prison.
 He was hung by brothers William and John Billington.

-Cottage homes for the children
+The addition of cottage homes for the children

-Shelter at the workhouse was in constant demand and often the building was overcrowded, in 1902 a poor law inspection discovered that there was many inmates who shared beds.
+Shelter at the workhouse was in constant demand and often the building was overcrowded.
+For example, in 1902 a poor law inspection discovered that many inmates shared beds.
 The Bedwellty Union Board of Guardians decided to build cottage homes for the workhouse children to alleviate the overcrowding.
-This was also an attempt to improve the environment in which the children would be cared for.
+This was also an attempt to improve the environment in which the children received care.
 The cottage homes opened in 1905 at Park Row Tredegar and housed 75 children in five separate houses with a foster mother living in each.
-This new concept of care was inspired by European institutional care such as Rauhe Haus in Germany.
-There was also provision for children in smaller homes in different towns belonging to the union.
+This new concept of providing care was inspired by the provision of care by European institutions, for example by the Rauhe Haus (a mistranslation of which is 'rough house') in Horn, Germany.
+Care was also provided for children in smaller homes which belonged to the union in other towns.

 The demand for the workhouse provision continued and in 1908 the building was enlarged and now had capacity for 440 inmates.

+Also in 1908, Walter Conway was elected as a guardian on the Board of Guardians.

+In 1915 Walter Conway was elected as the Chairman of the Board of Guardians.